 Above all, our physical engagement with the instrument should be healthy, mindful, personal, controlled and fluid.

-Practice is certainly important for securing Musical Technique by developing the mechanics of our movement and kinaesthetic memory, etc. But the impact of practice on Essence (aural development, creativity, etc) and Understanding (learning about the music and how it works) is less measurable.
+Practice is certainly important for securing Musical Technique, because it helps us develop the mechanics of our movement and kinaesthetic memory, etc. But the impact of practice on Essence (aural development, creativity, etc) and Understanding (learning about the music and how it works) is less measurable.

 While we are nurturing our Musical Essence through listening and developing our Musical Technique through practice, we must also foster our Musical Understanding through learning.